Server data from the Official MCP Registry

 The AI answers only from returned evidence and boundaries.

-the natural-language intent evidence answer.
+part of the natural-language intent evidence answer.

 The current release implements intent evidence for supported Sui mainnet reads.
 It can also create a read-only, non-signable local review session from a structured external payment or Sui action proposal.
 External proposal ingestion does not trust external transaction material or send anything for wallet signing.